simon-ritchie/apysc/docs_src/source/sprite_contains.md

 # Sprite class contains interface

-This page will explain the `Sprite` class (or the other container class, like the `Graphics`) `contains` method interface.
+This page explains the `Sprite` class (or the other container class, like the `Graphics`) `contains` method interface.

 ## What interface is this?

-The `contains` interface will return the boolean (`Boolean`) value whether that `Sprite` instance has a given child or not.
+The `contains` interface returns the boolean (`Boolean`) value whether that `Sprite` instance has a given child or not.

 ## Basic usage

-The following example will check whether the first rectangle is a child of the `Sprite` container and if it is true then remove the rectangle from the sprite and display a log to the console (please press F12 to display that message).
+The following example checks whether the first rectangle is a child of the `Sprite` container.
+If it is `true`\, remove the rectangle from the sprite and display a log to the console (please press F12 to display that message).

 ```py
 # runnable